mjahmed1280/mjahmed1280/README.md

-- 👋 Hi, I’m @mjahmed1280
+- 👋 Hey, I’m Jakaria Ahmed
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web-Develpemnt & Problem Solving
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning REACT.JS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me at mjahmed1280@gmail.com
+- 📫 How to reach me : mjahmed1280@gmail.com

 <!---
 mjahmed1280/mjahmed1280 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.